yeetbix529/yeetbix529/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# Welcome to my GitHub Profile! 👋
+### Welcome to my GitHub Profile! 👋

 Thank you for visiting my github! my name is josh, and I enjoy learning new tools and data analysis.
-You will find a range of projects within the game development field, and cyber security.
+You will find a range of projects within the game development, and cyber security fields.

 Feel free to get in contact if you have any questions or suggestions as I am still learning and improving.

-## Project Highlights
+### Project Highlights
 Here are some of the exciting things I've been working on:

-### Realtime Intrustion Detection System
+#### Realtime Intrustion Detection System
 Using the Snort3 to send alerts to the ELK stack for dashboarding for effective wifi analysis.